Week 1 - Week 17

 fig 4.2 Kuih Bahulu 3D chibi |

 I also worked on some silhouette sketches of other kuihs.
 This week was a bit slower as I wasn't able to work during the weekend.
-I referred to
+I did character sheets for Palkova and Kuih Lapis.
+I realised that I implemented the kuih element mostly in the hat, and am now debating whether i should make that a running theme or branch out to other parts of the character for the rest of the lineup.

 Feedback